Documentation structure for LLMs (llms.txt)

 Beta image support

-Unlike our stable images (which we freeze once released), when we release a new beta image it overwrites the previous beta image until we release an RC/Stable image.
+Unlike our stable images (which we freeze once released), when we release a beta image it overwrites the previous beta image until we release an RC/Stable image.
 At that point we freeze the image and no longer update it.
-If you request an image using an Xcode version currently in beta, it changes when Apple releases a new Xcode beta with minimal notice.
+If you request an image using an Xcode version currently in beta, it changes when Apple releases a subsequent Xcode beta with minimal notice.
 This can include breaking changes in Xcode and associated tooling which are beyond our control.
 We do not recommend beta images for production pipelines.

 To read about our customer support policy for beta images, check out this support center article.